DreadedHippy/mat-334-rust/README.md

 ### Prerequisites

 - Rust programming language installed on your machine.
 You can download it from [here](https://www.rust-lang.org/tools/install).
+If you do not have Rust installed, you can use the [alternative method](#alternative-use)

 ### Running the Project